Coastal lifeguards open swimming season with focus on prevention and safety

 belganewsagency.eu

-To help beachgoers stay safe, the IKWV is once again distributing free wristbands for children.
+To help beachgoers stay safe, the IKWV is distributing free wristbands for children.
 These are available at lifeguard stations, first aid posts and tourist offices.
-The new design for this year’s wristbands was presented in Bredene on Friday.

 But the focus on safety goes beyond lost children.
-Lifeguards are also warning that many beach visitors underestimate the dangers of the sea itself.
+Lifeguards are also warning that many people underestimate the dangers of the sea.
 “The tides, presence of sandbanks, currents and waves can surprise bathers and get them into trouble,” said An Beun, director of IKWV.
 “Lifeguards have found in recent years that many tourists are not aware of this.”

 From Saturday, at least one lifeguard post will be staffed in every coastal municipality.
 By 1 July, all 84 lifeguard posts will be operational for the high season.